The production phases

-The coffee processing may be divided in seven working cycles: uploading, roasting, cooling, destoning, unloading, ripening, blending and packaging.
+Coffee processing may be divided into seven phases: loading, roasting, cooling, stone removal, unloading, ripening, blending and packaging.

-The coffee once cooled switches to the destoning cycle inside a machine that only allows the ascent of the selected material into the silo thanks to special sensors detecting the weight of the coffee and therefore does not permit the passage of any slag found in the coffee.
-The slags found, remain in a specific housing.
+Once it has cooled down, another phase of stone removal is passed where the coffee is made to pass inside a machine that allows only the selected material to rise in the silo thanks to the presence of special sensors that recognize the weight of the coffee and do not allow then the ascent of all any slag present in coffee that remain lying in a special plane.

-The unloading cycle is the next step where the coffee is placed in jute bags.
+Then the unloading cycle takes place, where the coffee is placed in jute bags.

-Subsequently it is placed on special wooden platforms waiting for the ripening phase to be completed.
+Subsequently coffee is placed on special wooden platforms while waiting for the ripening phase to be completed.

-During the ripening cycle the coffee bean releases an oily substance that indicates the successful maturation of the product; the ripening cycle takes about 15-20 days, this of course depends on each type of coffee.
-When the ripening is completed the blending cycle begins.
-That is the most delicate step where the finest types of coffee are blended with the right doses to give life to the final product that, once duly packaged, will be delivered to the customer ready to be tasted.
+During the ripening phase the coffee bean releases an oily substance that indicates the maturation of the product; the ripening cycle takes place in about 7-10 days, obviously depending on each type of coffee.
+When the ripening is completed, another very delicate phase begins: blending cycle.
+It is the most is the most delicate step where the finest types of coffee are blended with the right doses to give life to the final product that, once duly packaged, will be delivered to the customer ready to be tasted.